 However, liability is limited to falls that occur on porches, landings, and sidewalks throughout the complex.
 In general, you cannot sue for a fall in the parking lot except if you can prove that the condition was unavoidable at the time.

-If possible, you should immediately take photographs and video of the icy condition that caused you to fall.
+There are several things that you should do after a slip and fall on ice.
+If possible, you should immediately take photographs and video of the icy or snowy condition that caused you to slip and fall.
 This is best way to prove that a hazard existed and was not cleared away by the property owner.
-If you wait too long, the ice will melt or the snow will be cleared by maintenance people and you won’t have the proof needed to win your case.
+If you wait too long, the ice will melt or the snow may be cleared by maintenance people, especially if your report that you were injured due to the condition.
+Without photographs or video of the hazard, you may not have the proof needed to win your case.

 You should also report your fall to the business owner or apartment complex management office.
-A written report is the best way to document the incident.
+A written report is the best way to document the incident happened so that it cannot be disputed by management at a later date.
 Make sure to get the name of the person who took your report.
 Also, ask for a copy of the incident report or even take a photograph of it in case the insurance company later claims that no report was filed.

 Get Help from a Michigan Slip and Fall on Ice and Snow Attorney

 State law has restricted slip and spill cases based on weather conditions to a large degree.
 Nonetheless, you still have legal options if you suffer injuries under these circumstances.
-After slipping on ice, you should consult a lawyer to assess your situation and explore all options available to you.
+After tripping and falling on ice or snow in Michigan, you should consult a lawyer to assess your situation and explore all options available to you.

 Working with experienced legal counsel can remove some of the stress that you are experiencing as a result of your injuries.
 We can help you.